 Christian Franz is one of the most sought-after Wagnerian singers of our time and the creator of a great number of title roles in large-scale productions.
-"What he knows about the emotional nuance of singing is equivalent to the vocal technique of great actors,” wrote one critic after his portrayal of Tristan at the 2010 Wagner in Budapest Opera Festival.
+"What he knows about the emotional nuance of singing is equivalent to the vocal technique of great actors,” wrote one critic after his portrayal of Tristan at the 2010 Budapest Wagner Days.
 He made his début singing the music of Wagner at Bayreuth, one of its citadels, in 2001.
 In 2009, he also won over the audience at New York's Metropolitan Opera.

 Rúni Brattaberg, who impressed the Müpa Budapest audience in 2013 in Richard Strauss's opera Die schweigsame Frau, was born in true Wagner country: close to the original home of the Edda in the Faroe Islands, which constituted one of the sources for the libretto to the tetralogy.
 The splendid bass portrayed the role of Hagen at the Metropolitan Opera, where he later also appeared as Titurel in Parsifal.
 In addition, he has sung at La Monnaie opera house in Brussels, at the Lausanne Opera House, and at the Bastille Opera in Paris.